 Church business administrators keep churches running properly without spending too much money.
-They also enable churches to perform and host all of the various functions that they hold.
-They are in charge of the finances and play a key role in all of the business functions of a church.
-While churches may be run for different purposes than the companies that most business administrators work for, they still need somebody to keep their money and their activities organized.
+They enable churches to perform and host all of the various functions that they hold, as they are in charge of the finances and play a key role in all of their business functions.
+While churches exist for different purposes than most of the companies which employ business administrators, churches still need someone to keep their money and activities organized.

 Church Business Administrator Tasks